elchananvol/retroCaptainClaw/README.md

 # go!

-- it's based on danoGameLab that helps create easy simple games.
+- it's based on danoGameLab that helps create simple games.
 - I took images of claws from fan forums.
 - I use the background image of level 6 of Claw original game, music from level 1, and all characters from all levels.